Nothin' at All (Heart song)

-"Nothin' at All" is a song written by pop and musical theatre composer Mark Mueller that was recorded by American rock band Heart.
-It came out as the fourth single from the group's self-titled 1985 album, the Capitol Records release Heart, and was the fourth song from the album to hit the U.S. Top 10.
+"Nothin' at All" is a song by American rock band Heart from their eponymous eighth studio album (1985).
+It was released on April 3, 1986, as the album's fourth single.
+The song was written by pop and musical theatre composer Mark Mueller.

-A Billboard Hot 100 hit that specifically peaked at #10, becoming their 9th and last top 10 hit, it received significant attention amongst the musical releases of 1986.
-The song additionally was a Top 40 hit in the United Kingdom, peaking at #38 in 1988 (after reaching #76 in the U.K. Singles Chart two years earlier during its original release).
+The single peaked at number 10 on the Billboard Hot 100, becoming the band's ninth top-10 entry, as well as the fourth top-ten single from the parent album.
+It also reached number 8 on the R&R Magazine CHR (Contemporary Hit Radio) Airplay chart, where it spent two weeks.
+Additionally, it peaked at number 38 on the UK Singles Chart in 1988, after reaching number 76 two years earlier during its original release.

-Musically, the track represents an embrace of the new wave and power pop styles of radio-friendly rock songs of the early to middle 1980s (akin to contemporary U.S. groups such as The Cars) with elements such as strident keyboard playing mixed in with an emphasis on rhythm guitar.
+Musically, the track represents an embrace of the new wave and power pop styles of radio-friendly rock songs of the early-to-mid-1980s (akin to contemporary U.S. groups such as The Cars) with elements such as strident keyboard playing mixed with an emphasis on rhythm guitar.
 This artistic choice was a softening from the heavier sound of earlier releases by Heart that were closer to hard rock while retaining the same melodramatic balladry driven songwriting.